LinX64/CoinCap/README.md

    and the Firewall won't block us.
 2. For home screen, I am planning to get some data from server for showing on the LineChart, but for now, I am using dummy data.

+### API

+For this project, I am using [CoinCap API](https://docs.coincap.io/#0a8102a5-c338-4661-aa99-f1c57661b5b1) for now.
+I will probably add more APIs in the future.

 ### Continuous Integration